Adrian Adonis: "Adorable" Adrian Adonis (1985–1987)

-In late 1985, after being briefly managed by Bobby "The Brain" Heenan and adopting the DDT as a finisher, Adonis' gimmick began to change.
+In late 1985, after being briefly managed by Bobby "The Brain" Heenan and adopting the DDT as a finisher, Adonis's gimmick began to change.
 First, Jimmy Hart became his manager when Hart traded King Kong Bundy to Heenan in exchange for Adonis and The Missing Link.
 With Hart in his corner, Adonis defeated Corporal Kirchner to advance in The Wrestling Classic pay-per-view tournament in November, then lost to Dynamite Kid in the quarterfinals.
 After taking Heenan as his manager in July 1985, Adonis started carrying a briefcase.
 Eventually, the briefcase had the phrase "Relax with Trudi" on it.
 In September 1985, Hart would become his manager and he would also eventually carry a spray called Fragrance.
 During an edition of Piper's Pit which aired in January 1986, Adonis gave his signature leather jacket away to host Roddy Piper (who wore it for years afterward).

-Adonis then adopted the gimmick of the effeminate "Adorable" Adrian Adonis, bleaching his hair blonde and wearing pink ring attire, as well as scarves, leg warmers, dresses, hats, and clownish amounts of eye shadow and rouge.
+Adonis then adopted the gimmick of the effeminate "Adorable" Adrian Adonis, bleaching his hair blond and wearing pink ring attire, as well as scarves, leg warmers, dresses, hats, and clownish amounts of eye shadow and rouge.
 At this time, his weight further ballooned, peaking at over 350 lb.
 He also ceased his prior weightlifting regimen, stopped tanning, and removed all of his body hair.
 The result made him appear pale, soft, rotund and flabby, despite the fact that he retained considerable athleticism and agility in the ring.
 He defeated Uncle Elmer in quick fashion at WrestleMania 2 and feuded extensively with the Junkyard Dog and George "The Animal" Steele, while also unsuccessfully challenging Hulk Hogan for the WWF Championship on multiple occasions.